 3. Raised Skin

-Unfortunately, some wounds turn into keloid scars, which are raised and thick lesions that develop at the site of an injury (such as a surgical wound).
-These types of scars are sometimes inevitable; however, they may be avoided with adequate scar care during the healing process.
+Unfortunately, some wounds become hypertrophic scars or turn into keloid scars, which are raised and thick lesions that develop at the site of an injury (such as a surgical wound).
+These scars are sometimes inevitable; however, they may be avoided with adequate scar care during the healing process.

 Interested in Learning More About Plastic Surgery in Newport Beach?

 Knowing when you have an infected wound and seeking immediate help is crucial in minimizing scarring and avoiding further complications.